-Nursing homes, care facilities and hospices are key to the comfort and wellbeing of vulnerable people.
+Nursing homes, care homes and hospices are key to the comfort and wellbeing of vulnerable people.
 Managing such a service carries the responsibility of ensuring legislation is followed and regulations are met.

 In a care home environment it is vital that procedures are in place in the event of a fire, and that all staff are aware of what is required of them.

 Residents of various ages and capacity will require specific care which must be assessed on a case by case basis.
 Businesses must take action to safeguard residents, visitors and property with the use of a fire safety strategy.

 Standards are reviewed periodically, with updates made to regulations as required.
 The Health and Social Care Act 2008 (Regulated Activities) Regulations 2014 states that all equipment used must be suitable for purpose and properly maintained.
 This means that arrangements must be in place to purchase, service and replace equipment, including fire safety items.

 Who is responsible for fire safety?

 The responsible person must take action to safeguard the business, its residents, visitors and property with a Fire Risk Assessment (FRA).

 The Regulatory Reform (Fire Safety) Order 2005 (RRO) states that a responsible person must take such general fire precautions as will ensure, so far as is reasonably practicable, the safety of any of his employees.